Kasserine: History

 In classical antiquity Kasserine was a Roman colony, known as Cillium.
 Under Roman Emperor Vespasian (69–79) or Titus (79-81), it was elevated to the rank of municipium, and under the Severan dynasty (193-235) to that of colonia (Cillilana).
 It became Roman territory following the defeat of Carthage in 146 BC, belonging to the provinces of Africa, Africa Vetus, Africa Proconsularus, and finally Africa Byzacena following the reforms of Diocletian in 314 AD.

 Archaeological evidence remains on site: mausoleums, triumphal arches, thermae, a theatre and a Christian basilica.

 One noted monument is the Tomb of the Flavii, built for local landowner Titus Flavius Secundus in the late second century AD.
 The Tomb contains a 110-line poem memorializing Flavius, and is the "longest extant Latin funerary epitaph from antiquity."

 The theater was built at the end of the first century AD, probably to celebrate elevation of the town to a municipium, It was restored, and reopened for performances in 2018.

 In 544 the Byzantines were defeated by the Berbers in the Battle of Cillium.

 The town was renamed Kasserine, meaning "The Two Palaces", which is a reference to the two Roman mausoleums.

 In 1906, an attack by local bedouin on isolated settler farms near Kasserine, and the French civil administration offices during the Thala-Kasserine Disturbances was the first violent resistance to French authority under the protectorate.

+During World War II, from January to March 1943, the Germans operated a forced labour camp for Jews in the city.
+In February 1943, it was the site of the Battle of Kasserine Pass.